• Skip to primary navigation

 Besides, he also happens to be the prime accused in the case of stealing Rs.
 11 crores from the e-procurement website and has reportedly confessed to hacking the website of the Karnataka government back in August 2019.

-Filed Under: Bitcoin News, Cyber Security Tagged With: cyber crime, India
+Filed Under: Bitcoin (BTC), Cyber Security

 Primary Sidebar